How to get traction with large organisation as a startup

 As per the 2019 European Scale-up report, contrary to Silicon Valley, where 2 out of 3 startups are consumer oriented, 60% of European scale-ups are B2B focused.
 Initiating, building and maintaining productive relationships with large customers and Sales growth are challenges for many Tech startups.

 To become successful at driving sales in a Business-to-Business environment, it is critical for any Entrepreneur to first accommodate to a very specific operating framework.

 Large customers are primarily assessing new innovation against Return on Investment, validating how it will help them increase profitable sales.
 In the background, the Entrepreneur will have to establish deeper relationships with a small number of companies.
-A further focus will be to cater for a Person-to-Person selling across multiple stakeholders.
+A further focus to deliver sales growth for tech startups will be to cater for a Person-to-Person selling across multiple stakeholders.
 And above all, to be patient, acknowledging slower decision process of large organizations.

 Executing the Key account sales process steps

 In the established context, it will be important to manage the related end-to-end process:

 - Robust pre-sales approach